 You’ve Recently Freed up a Lot of IT Staff Time — If you’ve recently migrated some of your workloads to the cloud and you have a small dedicated IT staff that previously supported them, you may have the opportunity to split their time between support and developing new initiatives for technology-driven opportunities.

-If you’re considering how your small business might benefit from outsourced IT, check out this resource from SinglePoint Global, then contact us for an initial consultation.
+If you’re considering how your small business might benefit from managed IT, check out this resource from SinglePoint Global, then contact us for an initial consultation.